Destination(s) Europe

 📌 Read in / Lire en : Français (French)

-The oldest among us do not remember that it was in Baden-Baden that General De Gaulle went green during the events of May ‘68… But this town, in the land of Baden-Württemberg located in the heart of the Black Forest, is not frozen in history forever.
+Many of the older generation only recall that General De Gaulle took refuge in Baden-Baden during the events of May ’68.
+But this town in the state of Baden-Württemberg, nestled in the heart of the Black Forest, isn’t just a footnote in history.
 On the contrary, Baden-Baden has everything to offer, from ancient Roman architecture to wild and mysterious nature.
-In particular, tourists looking for long bike rides and hikes will get their money’s worth.
-If you are a wine lover, this place is for you: it is the third largest wine region in Germany.
-Finally, if you need to rest between enjoying the wine and the nature, Baden-Baden is also famous for its hydrotherapy.
-Come on, enough daydreaming.
+Tourists looking for long bike rides and hikes will get their money’s worth.
+And if you’re a wine enthusiast, you’ll also love this place: it’s the third largest wine-producing region in Germany.
+Lastly, if you need some relaxation between wine tasting and nature walks, Baden-Baden is also famous for its spa treatments.
+Now, let’s go over the top 10 things to see in Baden-Baden and its surroundings.

-Relax at the Friedrichsbad or Caracalla thermal baths
+Relax at the thermal baths of Friedrichsbad or Caracalla

 Baden-Baden is above all famous for its hot baths, and there are many to choose from in the region.
 The city is therefore ideal if you suffer from many different ailments.
 The baths are unmissable, both for the care provided and for their architecture.
 Take, for example, the Friedrichsbad thermal baths, inaugurated in 1877, which combines Roman and Irish culture, or the modern Caracalla thermal baths which impress with their gigantic size.